 The son of a Jewish father and black mother, high school senior Zack has never been allowed to meet his mother’s family, but after doing a research project on a former slave, he travels from his home in Canada to Natchez, Mississippi to find his grandfather.

 “A Tanzanian albino boy finds himself the ultimate outsider, hunted because of the color of his skin”–

 Join the discussion of Golden Boy as well as other books centered around relocation on our My Take/Your Take page.

-After her mother leaves and her brother and father grow increasingly distant, thirteen-year-old Iris finds solace and friendship in Trick, a fourteen-year-old gypsy boy.
+After her mother leaves and her brother and father grow increasingly distant, 13-year-old Iris finds solace and friendship in Trick, a 14-year-old gypsy boy.

 When twelve-year-old Kate, who is half-white, moves to Hawaii with her brother and father, she becomes a victim of racial prejudice but also learns the meaning of her middle name.

 As a young boy in Gujarat, India, Kumar sometimes feels like he lives in two worlds.
 First there is the old world where people and their choices are determined by prejudice and bigotry.
 But then there is the second, modern world: in this world Kumar can be friends with whomever he chooses and his future looks bright.
 As part of the annual Diwali celebration, Kumar is invited to the house of his classmate Andal to watch fireworks.
 Andal is from a high-caste Brahmin family so Kumar is especially pleased to be included.
 But there in Andal’s house, Kumar’s two worlds collide in a very unpleasant way.
 Instead of being welcomed as a guest, Kumar is sent away, forbidden to join the festivities.
 Angry and hurt, Kumar is left questioning his place in Indian society.
 Where does he fit in?
 To which world does he really belong?